vaadin/base-starter-angular/README.md

-# Skeleton Starter for Vaadin Elements and Angular
+# Base Starter for Vaadin Elements and Angular

 ## Install all dependencies